-CPU Stress Tests solves the problem of having a way to test the thermal limits or battery life of a Mac.
+Endurance: CPU Stress Test solves the problem of having a way to test the thermal limits or battery life of a Mac.
 Instead of opening up Terminal, typing in cryptic commands, or trying to find outdated apps to test the CPU, it's as simple as choosing the number of threads to run and clicking start.
 It will keep the CPU busy from a low percentage or all the way to 100% for as long as it's needed.

-Want 50% CPU usage?
+Need to test at 50% CPU usage?
 Choose half the number of threads compared to cores and click run.
 It's easy to customize from between 1-64 threads.

-There's no cost for CPU Stress Test.
+There's no cost for Endurance: CPU Stress Test.
 No purchase, no in-app purchase and no ads.
 We wanted to make a simple to use utility that was useful to the Mac community at large, for everyone to use.

-It's compatible with both Intel and Apple Silicon architectures so it's ready for all current and future Mac models.
+It's compatible with both Intel and Apple silicon architectures so it's ready for all current and future Mac models.

-Before CPU Stress Test, in order to stress the processor, it was necessary to open multiple terminal windows, usually to pipe the yes command to /dev/null.
+Before Endurance: CPU Stress Test, in order to stress the processor, it was necessary to open multiple terminal windows, usually to pipe the yes command to /dev/null.
 Opening one window per core is a thing in the past.
 Now, just click run and it does the rest.

 This is also saved into a CSV file when the logging feature is enabled.